St. Lucia at a Glance

 Helicopter flightseeing (active seniors)

 For active senior travelers who want the aerial view — helicopter tours from Castries provide a spectacular bird's-eye perspective of the Pitons, Sulphur Springs, and St. Lucia's extraordinary coastline in approximately 15–30 minutes.
-The Pitons from above is an unforgettable sight.
+The Pitons from above is the trip's standout sight.
 Weight limits and boarding steps apply — confirm with the operator.
 A genuinely extraordinary experience for those comfortable with rotorcraft.
 Several operators depart from near the Castries port area.

 Getting around